Flag Officer, Carriers and Amphibious Ships

 A Flag Officer with specific responsibilities for command of aircraft carriers within the Royal Navy was first established in September 1931 with the appointment of Rear-Admiral Reginald Henderson as Rear-Admiral, Aircraft Carriers.
 He was succeeded by Rear-Admiral the Hon.
 Sir Alexander R. M. Ramsay later Vice-Admiral, Aircraft Carriers.
 The post was held by successive flag officers under the titles listed below.
 In June 1968 the post Rear-Admiral, Carriers was renamed to Flag Officer, Carriers and Amphibious Ships (FOCAS).
 The post was renamed Flag Officer, Third Flotilla in December 1979.
-The admiral commanding's remit was broadened to include units other than aircraft carriers and amphibious ships.

 The office holder reported to different senior flag officers during its existence including the Commander-in-Chief, Home Fleet, the Commander-in-Chief, Western Fleet and finally the Commander-in-Chief Fleet.